kimoamer/kadroon/README.md

 ## 🤝 Contributing

-Contributions, issues, and suggestions are welcome!
-Please open an issue or fork the repo and submit a pull request.
+Contributions are welcome!
+If you'd like to improve Kadroon:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](license.txt) file for details.

 ---

-Made with ❤️ by [@kimoamer](https://github.com/kimoamer) for better payroll compliance and HR data management.
+Made with ❤️ by [Innomate LLC](https://github.com/kimoamer) for better payroll compliance and HR data management.

+For support or inquiries, contact: info@innomate-tech.com